itsmehujo/t-web-800/backend/README.md

 ## Run

-To get things running, you can use `./run run` and `./run stop` to stop it.
+To get things running, you can use `./run run-back` and `./run stop-back` to stop it.
 This _run_ task will start the containers with _docker-compose_ :

 - The Django Webserver